ethereum/ethereum-org-website/src/content/roadmap/statelessness/index.md

 Block proposers use the state data to create "witnesses" - the minimal set of data that prove the values of the state that are being changed by the transactions in a block.
 Other validators do not hold the state, they only store the state root (a hash of the entire state).
 They receive a block and a witness and use them to update their state root.
 This makes a validating node extremely lightweight.

-Weak statelessness is in an advanced state of research, but it relies upon [Proposer-builder separation](../pbs) and Verkle Trees to have been implemented so that small witnesses can be passed between peers.
+Weak statelessness is in an advanced state of research, but it relies upon proposer-builder separation and Verkle Trees to have been implemented so that small witnesses can be passed between peers.
 This means weak statelessness is probably a few years away from Ethereum Mainnet.

 ### Strong statelessness {#strong-statelessness}